 The integration time is controlled by the registers fr_length[15:0] and exposure[15:0].
-The mult_timer configuration defines the granularity of the registers reset_length and exposure.
-It is read as number of system clock cycles (14.706 ns nominal at 68 MHz) for the P1-SN/SE/FN, P3-SN/SE/FN version and 18 MHz cycles (55.556 ns nominal) for the P2-SN/SE version.
+The mult_timer configuration defines the granularity of the registers reset_length and exposure and is read as number of system clock cycles.

-The exposure control for (Pipelined) Global Master mode is depicted in Figure 23.
+The exposure control for (Pipelined) Global Master mode is depicted in Figure 21.